-Outside of his cardiology practice, Dr Betts enjoys running, cycling and playing the drums.
+Outside of his cardiology practice, Professor Betts enjoys running, cycling and playing the drums.
 Last year he ran 100 miles non-stop along the Thames Path to raise money for his Department at the John Radcliffe Hospital.
 “It was the most gruelling thing I’ve ever done.”
 This summer Dr Betts and his wife are racing together in a 100 mile triathlon challenge across the Scottish Highlands, from Inverness to Glencoe.

 - Cardiac electrophysiology and ablation

 Another emerging technology that Professor Betts is investigating is the leadless pacemaker.
 Several models are being trialed, one is no bigger than an antibiotic pill (10 times smaller than existing pacemakers).
 It is guided by a catheter through a vein and implanted into the wall of the heart.
 He is an executive member of the NHS Cardiovascular Advisory Group, which studies the evidence on the effectiveness and safety of this and other new devices before they are introduced on the NHS.